No Civil Service test score is required in order to be considered for this vacancy.

-The state of Louisiana only accepts online applications.
+The State of Louisiana only accepts online applications.
 Paper applications will not be accepted.
-Computer access is available at your local library, at local Louisiana Workforce Commission Business Career Solutions Centers, and at our Baton Rouge Information and Testing Office at 5825 Florida Blvd room 1070 Baton Rouge, LA 70806.
-If you require an ADA accommodation, please contact our office at 225-925-1911 or toll free 866-783-5462 during business hours for additional assistance.
+Computer access is available at your local library, at local Louisiana Workforce Commission Business Career Solutions Centers, and at our Baton Rouge Information and Testing Office at 5825 Florida Boulevard, Room 1070, Baton Rouge, LA 70806.
+If you require an ADA accommodation, please contact our office at (225) 925-1911 or Toll Free: (866) 783-5462 during business hours for additional assistance.

 (Please note: Libraries and LWC centers cannot provide in-depth assistance to applicants with limited computer skills; therefore, we suggest that such applicants have someone with computer proficiency accompany them to these facilities to assist with the computer application process.
-Also, no State civil service employees are housed at the libraries or LWC centers to answer specific questions about the hiring process.
-Such questions should be directed to our Baton Rouge Information and testing office at the phone numbers above or by visiting the office on Florida Blvd. where assistance is available.
-Information is also provided on our job seekers website at www.jobs.la.gov).
+Also, no State Civil Service employees are housed at the libraries or LWC centers to answer specific questions about the hiring process.
+Such questions should be directed to our Baton Rouge Information and Testing Office at the phone numbers above or by visiting the office on Florida Blvd. where assistance is available.
+Information is also provided on our job seeker website at www.jobs.la.gov).

 For further information about this vacancy contact:

-A master's degree in accounting, business administration, finance, management, economics, quantitative methods, or public administration will substitute for one year of the required experience.
+A non-thesis master's degree in qualifying fields will substitute for one year of the required experience.

 Any college hours or degree must be from a school accredited by one of the following regional accrediting bodies: the Middle States Commission on Higher Education; the New England Association of Schools and Colleges; the Higher Learning Commission; the Northwest Commission on Colleges and Universities; the Southern Association of Colleges and Schools; and the Western Association of Schools and Colleges.